ar0it/MetaGPT/ReadMe.md

 changes in proprietary file formats.
 Despite these changes often being relatively minor, the effort to maintain Bioformats is substantial due to the hard-coded and static nature of traditional software paradigms.
 Interestingly, format transcription is not dissimilar to language translation, where words in different languages are mapped to each other.
-Large language models (LLMs) have recently surprised the scientific community by outperforming previous state-of-the-art translation tools, despite not being explicitly trained for translation tasks.
-The vast amount of multilingual data has enabled these models to develop a deep understanding of language, moving beyond monolingual word representation towards a generalized, concept-based knowledge base.
+Large language models (LLMs)/ Transformers/ Autoregressive Decoder have recently surprised the scientific community by outperforming previous state-of-the-art translation tools, despite not being explicitly trained for translation tasks.
+The vast amount of multilingual data has enabled these models to develop a deep understanding of language, moving beyond monolingual word representation towards a generalized, conceptual knowledge base.
 In essence, these models accept words in any language, translate them into an abstract conceptual representation for reasoning, and then map the resulting concepts back to the desired output language.
 Applying this logic to format transcription, the same principle could be used.
 Instead of directly mapping a property, such as a key-value pair, from the input format to another property in the output format, the input is first represented as a concept.
 This concept can then be transcribed to the specified output.
 As the conceptual meaning of the input or output does not derive from literal string representation, this method is resilient to most changes in proprietary file formats.
-Therefore, I propose OME Cur-AI-tion, a modified version of LLama2.
-LLama2-based models represent the state-of-the-art in open-source natural language models.
+Therefore, I propose OME Cur-AI-tion, a modified version of LLama2 (Nope).
+LLama2-based models represent the state-of-the-art in open-source natural language models (not anymore).
 Preliminary testing has shown that, through transfer learning, such a model can standardize output (for example, to the XML syntax) and enhance capabilities in understanding and extracting information from unstructured plain text proprietary metadata.
 A fully functional OME Cur-AI-tion has the potential to revolutionize the landscape of microscopy and unify the efforts of the entire imaging community, much like how the FASTA file format